robot-descriptions/awesome-robot-descriptions/README.md

 ## Add a Model to the List

 New models are welcome!
-Check out the [guidelines](CONTRIBUTING.md) before opening a PR.
+Check out the [guidelines](CONTRIBUTING.md), then open a PR.